alt="Accident Claims Assist company logo"

-The position of a PCO driver is challenging, requiring both expertise and responsibility.
-Whether driving fThe position of a Private Hire Vehicle (PHV) driver, commonly known as a PCO (Public Carriage Office) driver, comes with significant responsibility, especially when transporting passengers across busy cities.
+The position of a Private Hire Vehicle (PHV) driver, commonly known as a PCO (Public Carriage Office) driver, is challenging and comes with significant responsibility—especially when transporting passengers through busy cities.
 As you’ve rightly pointed out, accidents can happen, even to the most experienced drivers.
-In the event of an accident while carrying a passenger, there are a number of legal, financial, and practical considerations that need to be understood by both the driver and passenger.
+In the event of an accident while carrying a passenger, there are several legal, financial, and practical considerations that both the driver and passenger need to understand.

 PCO Driver’s Obligation: